 You may qualify if you...

-- Vaginal Health Index score of 15 or less
+Vaginal Health Index (VHI) score of 15 or less

 You will not qualify if you...

-- History of pelvic floor dysfunction or genitourinary syndrome of menopause surgery or conservative treatment
+History of surgery or conservative treatment for pelvic floor dysfunction or genitourinary syndrome of menopause

-- Presence of other diseases that could interfere with treatment, including cancer recurrence, untreated urinary tract infections, blood in urine, or cognitive impairments preventing study participation
+Presence of other diseases that may interfere with treatment, such as cancer recurrence, active or untreated urinary tract infections, blood in urine, or cognitive impairments affecting consent or participation

 AI-Screening